Masure: Geography

 Masure has plenty of small localities each locality is called a Wadi.
 One such famous place is Anganechi Wadi, the place where Bharadi Devi's temple is situated.
 Other wadis include Dangmode wadi, Magavanewadi, Gadgherawadi, Medawadi, mardewadi, etc. At Deoolwada, as the name suggests, you could visit temples of Maoolidevi, Bharateshwar, Dattatreya, Vetal, Ravalnath etc. The temple of goddess Pawnai is located nearby Masure bus stand.
 The temple of Ravalnath located in Dangmode wadi.

 The village is well connected with Maharashtra State Transport buses to nearby villages and Taluka places and is equidistant from Taluka heads like Kankavli, Malvan and Kudal.
 Surrounding villages are Achra, Bagayat, Bandivade and Kandalgaon.

 Economy

 Masure flourishes with agriculture and horticulture.
 Kava and Gad are the rivers which make Masure very fertile.
 Kava and Juva are twin places situated on the banks of the Kava river.
 Another place to visit is Bhagavant gad, a fort, which was built in reign of Shivaji.

 The local language of communication is Malvani.

-The famous Anganewadi Jatra (Fair) held annually on the premises of the Bharadi Devi temple at Aangnechi wadi, is one of the wadis of Masure.similarly grand celebrations are held during dassera & ramnavmi festivals.
+The famous Anganewadi Jatra (Fair) held annually on the premises of the Bharadi Devi temple at Aangnechi wadi, is one of the wadis of Masure.The fair is popular across the whole of Maharashtra.
+Similarly grand celebrations are held during Dussehra & Ram Navmi festivals.